Summary: in this tutorial, you’ll learn about the Python ternary operator and how to use it to make your code more concise.

 Introduction to Python Ternary Operator #

-The following program prompts you for your age and determines the ticket price based on it:
+The following program determines the ticket’s price based on the age of a person:

 ticket_price = 20